Multimodality Imaging of Breast Augmentations: A Pictorial Essay

 As breast augmentations are becoming more common,

-it is crucial for radiologists familiarise themselves with the radiological appearance of various breast implant
+it is crucial for radiologists familiarise themselves with the radiological appearance of various breast implants

 and injection augmentations and their associated